anak4ta/structured-orb-dynamics/README.md

 supplement/
 Notes on the GIMBAL video.
 Explains what could be evaluated and what could not due to parallax and missing metadata.

+Running the scripts will recreate the feature series and the plots.
+Paths may need to be changed depending on your setup.

+python tracking/run_tracking.py
+python features/compute_features.py
+python model/run_state_model.py

 PR018 summary